 General Information

 Are you looking for quality Golden Retriever puppies for sale from a reputable professional breeder?
-Here at White Magic Golden Retrievers, we have full English Creme puppies, 3/4 English Creme/1/4 American Golden Retriever puppies, and half English Creme/Half American Golden Retriever puppies.
+Here at White Magic Golden Retrievers, we have full English Creme puppies, 3/4 English Creme, and 1/2 English Creme Golden Retriever puppies.
 We offer a two-year health guarantee.
 Our goal is to provide you with a healthy, loving companion.

 Welcome to White Magic Golden Retrievers, a web page of Bremer Kennels.
 We started breeding Golden Retrievers in 2010.
 It has been an exciting journey to have Goldens in our kennel.
 Goldens are such loving and sweet dogs.
 They love their “humans”.
 They love the companionship that a person can offer.
 They are excellent with children, loving and protective as well.